District 5050 Rotary Youth Exchange

 Get your club involved!

-Integrating Rotary Youth Exchange (RYE) into your club can bring unique and exciting experiences to your club and members!
-While coordinated at the district level under the supervision of the district governor, the RYE program depends on the participation of Rotary clubs, Rotarians and their families, and others in the community to build an effective support system for sending and hosting students.
+Integrating the Rotary Youth Exchange (RYE) program into your club can bring unique and exciting experiences to both your club and its members!
+While the Rotary RYE initiative is coordinated at the district level under the supervision of the district governor, its success relies on the active participation of Rotary clubs, Rotarians, their families, and others in the community to create an effective support system for sending and hosting students.

 How to get RYE started in your club: